yisraeldov/GitPresentation1/01-RebaseMergeSquash.md

 ## Remotes can be anything

-clone sets the orign remote automatically
+clone sets the origin remote automatically

 ^
 ## tracking branches